codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-app-specs.md

 Create a rollout resource for the application you want to deploy.

-To leverage Argo Rollout's deployment capabilities, we are using the Argo's Rollout resource instead of the native Kubernetes Deployment object.
+To leverage Argo Rollouts' deployment capabilities, we are using the Argo's `rollout` resource instead of the native Kubernetes Deployment object.
 For detailed information on the fields you can define, see [Argo Rollout specification](https://argoproj.github.io/argo-rollouts/features/specification/){:target="\_blank"}.